Postgraduate study programme which requires a first university degree.

 - Documentation of the title and grade of the first degree thesis.
 If a thesis was not required for your degree, please provide evidence of the title and grade of another substantial piece of written work completed during your studies (through an official document, e.g. an academic transcript or a letter confirming the title and grade.)
 Please submit officially certified copies of originals and officially certified translations into English or German.

-- International students: Applicants from China, Mongolia and Vietnam: please submit the APS certificate (original) issued by the German Embassy in your home country.
+- Applicants from China, India and Vietnam: APS certificate (original) issued by the German Embassy of your home country.